epickrram/perf-workshop/README.md

 The run_test.sh script will run the application.
 At exit, the application will print out a number of latency histograms.

+Below is an excerpt of the output containing the histogram of latencies recorded between the producer thread and the accumulator thread.

     == Accumulator Message Transit Latency (ns) == min                    136
     50.00%                 175